planetsolaris/keep-emerson-open/index.md

 5. **Human impact**: [The district only focused on building age when deciding which schools to close, ignoring school performance, student achievement, equity issues, or community impact.](https://resources.finalsite.net/images/v1689889156/slcschoolsorg/msnrax3oquvts0jx4b0i/Ranking.pdf) Before closing any schools, they should evaluate the human impact closures will have on students and families.

-6. **Community**: The district's current recommendations will hollow out the heart of the city, which will affect who moves into our Central City neighborhoods for generations.
-The district should keep Emerson and another East Central school open so families want to live in the area.
+6. **Community**: The district's current recommendations will hollow out the heart of the city which will affect who moves into our Central City neighborhoods for generations.
+The district should keep Emerson and another East Central school open so that families will continue to live in the area and to attract new families to the area.

 7. **Scope of change**: Closing 7 schools or 25% of the district's elementary schools is too much change at once.
 The district cannot ensure a safe and smooth transition for that many kids, especially our most vulnerable students.
 The district should close fewer schools now and develop a long-term plan for future closures.